MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 - Shows whether your system has **more serialization or crosstalk**.

 --
-- Shows the **estimated max load** where it'll stop scaling.
+- Shows the **estimated max load** where it’ll stop scaling.

 --
 - Helps you **predict nonlinearity**.

 ---
 class: img-center
-# Paypal's NodeJS vs Java Benchmarks
+# Paypal’s NodeJS vs Java Benchmarks

 Paypal’s [NodeJS vs Java benchmarks](https://www.vividcortex.com/blog/2013/12/09/analysis-of-paypals-node-vs-java-benchmarks/)  are a good example!